11 Reasons To Watch “Farscape”, Twenty Years+ Later

 10. Does Farscape Have An Ending?

 Yes, Farscape has a proper ending – but this was a close call.
-Due to falling ratings, the SciFi channel unfortunately decided to cancel the show during Season 4.
+Due to falling ratings, the SciFi channel unfortunately cancelled the show during Season 4.
 At that point, there was no time to redo the ending of the season, and fans were left with a nerve-wracking cliffhanger.

 Update: Following the original publication of this article, Ricky Manning, who was an executive producer on Farscape, added that they DID have enough time to change the ending of Season 4 – they just chose not to.